Zheng He was the greatest Chinese navigator and admiral of the 14th century, and his fleets travelled half of the world to as far as east Africa.

 In the opera “Zheng He’s Expedition”, Zheng told a king on a Java island “Ming kingdom wants to make friends with, not money from, its neighbours, and prefers to take less and give more when doing business with other countries (大明朝与邻为善，薄来厚往)”.

 It was indeed the foreign policy held by the Ming emperors, but that doesn’t make an economic sense and is not sustainable.
 After decades of marine adventures, Ming government was simply unable to afford these extravagant games any longer.

 In fact there was the 8th voyage after Zheng He.
-The fleet didn’t went far and two thirds of people never made home – they died in the sea.
+The fleet didn’t go far and two-thirds of people never made home – they died in the sea.

 Beijing Opera: Zheng He’s Expedition

 Beijing opera Zheng He’s Expedition has by and large faithfully conveyed the main objective of China’s marine expedition during the heyday of the Ming Dynasty.